 Prior to, and immediately after leaving the originating location, the MTC Agents shall use the secure form of communication to contact the originating location to test communications and GPS operability.

-If communications or the GPS system fail while on route, the MTC Agents transporting Marijuana Products must return to the originating location until the communication system or GPS system is operational.
+If communications or the GPS system fail while on route, the MTC Agents transporting Marijuana Products shall return to the originating location until the communication system or GPS system is operational.

 The MTC Agents transporting Marijuana Products shall contact the originating location when stopping at and leaving any scheduled location, and regularly throughout the trip, at least every 30 minutes.

-The originating location must have an MTC Agent assigned to monitoring the GPS unit and secure form of communication, who must log all official communications with MTC Agents transporting Marijuana Products.
+The originating location shall have an MTC Agent assigned to monitoring the GPS unit and secure form of communication, who shall log all official communications with MTC Agents transporting Marijuana Products.

 Manifests.